CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-UI-Card-Reference.md

 This card displays performance and status information for all LLDP sessions across all nodes in your network.

 With NetQ, you can monitor the number of nodes running the LLDP service, view nodes with the most LLDP neighbor nodes, those nodes with the least neighbor nodes, and view alarms triggered by the LLDP service.
-For an overview and how to configure LLDP in your data center network, refer to {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Layer-2/Link-Layer-Discovery-Protocol/" text="Link Layer Discovery Protocol">}}.
+For an overview and how to configure LLDP in your data center network, refer to {{<kb_link latest="cl" url="Layer-2/Link-Layer-Discovery-Protocol.md" text="Link Layer Discovery Protocol">}}.

 The small LLDP Service card displays: